eddiejessup/porc/source/index.md

-collection | the collection to list from. limit      | the number of results to return. (default: 10, max: 100) startKey   | the start of the key range to paginate from including the specified value if it exists. afterKey   | the start of the key range to paginate from excluding the specified value.
+collection | the collection to list from. limit      | the number of results to return. (default: 10, max: 100) startKey   | the start of the key range to paginate from including the specified value if it exists. afterKey   | the start of the key range to paginate from excluding the specified value if it exists. beforeKey  | the end of the key range to paginate to excluding the specified value if it exists. endKey     | the end of the key range to paginate to including the specified value if it exists.

 <aside class="notice">
-To include all keys in a collection, do not provide a `startKey` or `afterKey` value.
+To include all keys in a collection, do not provide any "Key" parmeters (`startKey`, `afterKey`, `beforeKey`, `endKey`).
 </aside>

 # Refs